-Automatic Event Correlation (AEC): The first analytic capability on top of the COSO Data Lake, Automatic Event Correlation works by analyzing patterns in the event stream and using these patterns to group events together which, with a high probability, originate from the same problem.
+Automatic Event Correlation (AEC): The first analytic capability on top of the OPTIC Data Lake, Automatic Event Correlation works by analyzing patterns in the event stream and using these patterns to group events together which, with a high probability, originate from the same problem.
 A group of related events is then transformed into a single (correlated) event, which is sent back to OBM.
 This grouping of events facilitates event processing for an operator, since it shows all related events together (grouped by AEC) making it easier to identify and work on the root-cause.
 Closing the group event automatically closes all related events.

 AEC can correlate the events of topologically related CIs.
 In the past, it was necessary to create CI collections manually in the Run-time Service Model (RtSM).
 Starting with Operations Bridge 2020.08, AEC can automatically determine correlation groups by reading the RTSM topology data and checking which CIs are linked with Impact Relationships.

 It it worth noting that Operations Bridge offers multiple correlation techniques, such as Topology-Based Event Correlation (TBEC), Stream-Based Event correlation (SBEC) and the above-mentioned AEC.
 These techniques can all used together so that that they complement each other and are all used to their best advantage.
 For more information, see Best practices to use multiple event correlation techniques.
 Also, check out the following blog article: Anomaly detection and metric analytics on OPTIC Data Lake.